opensource-observer/oso/apps/docs/blog/2024-05-16-impact-metrics-rf4/index.md

 ![image|690x211](./data-transformations.png)

-The query logic for applying these transformations is available [here](https://github.com/opensource-observer/oso/tree/main/warehouse/dbt/models/marts/superchain) and can be simulated in a data science environment by following the docs [here](https://docs.opensource.observer/docs/integrate/data-science).
+The definitions and query logic for each impact model is available [here](https://models.opensource.observer/#!/model/model.opensource_observer.rf4_impact_metrics_by_project).
+The underlying SQL/dbt is available on our GitHub [here](https://github.com/opensource-observer/oso/tree/main/warehouse/dbt/models/marts/superchain) and can be simulated in a data science environment by following the docs [here](https://docs.opensource.observer/docs/integrate/data-science).

 ### Metrics Framework